byu-cpe/ecen520_student/lectures/clb.md

 Instead, you are expected to understand the key principles of the CLB and use the CLB given the appropriate information from the data sheet.

   * Understand the organization of a CLB tile
+  * Understand how to determine the "INIT" string for a look up table (LUT)
   * Difference between a CLB tile and slice
   * How logic can be implemented in look-up tables
-  * Be able to map arbitrary logic to look up tables
   * How multiple LUTs within a CLB can be combined to create wider logic functions
   * Use of multiplexers to create wide multiplexing functions
   * Understand the difference between the SLICEM and SLICEL slices